jon-jacky/PyModel/samples/Socket/README.txt

 characters.

-Note that this *same* socket simulator is used with stepper_a, which achieves asynchrony with threads, and stepper_s which achieves asynchrony with select.
-When stepper_s imports this socket_simulator, stepper_s must also import select_simulator.
+Note that this *same* socket simulator is used with stepper_a, which achieves asynchrony with threads, and stepper which achieves asynchrony with select.
+When stepper imports this socket_simulator, stepper must also import select_simulator.

 This socket simulator can also be used with the synchronous stepper, but it may block -- just like a real socket.